jdfost1/BudgetBuddy/README.md

 4. **Browse to and select the root folder** where you cloned this project to
    - Example: C:\dev\BudgetBuddy
 5. **Click Finish** and wait for Maven to build the workspace.
+6. **Open** the *persistence-mysql.properties* file located at *src/main/resources*
+   - Modify the property *jdbc.user* and change it to the username for your MySQL Server instance.
+   - Modify the property *jdbc.password* and change it to the password for your MySQL Server instance.
+7. In git bash, **execute the command:** `git update-index --assume-unchanged src/main/resources/persistence-mysql.properties` so that you don't commit your changes to the database config file.
-6. **Right click** the project in the Project Explorer and **select Run As > Run on Server**
+8. **Right click** the project in the Project Explorer and **select Run As > Run on Server**
-7. When prompted for the server to use, make sure **Tomcat v9.0 Server at localhost is selected**
+9. When prompted for the server to use, make sure **Tomcat v9.0 Server at localhost is selected**
-8. Optionally click the checkbox that says *Always use this server when running this project*
+10. Optionally click the checkbox that says *Always use this server when running this project*
-9. **Click Finish**
+11. **Click Finish**
-10. If everything went well, you should see a web browser open to the root of the project and "Hello World!" should be displayed.
+12. If everything went well, the web browser should open to the Budget Buddy home page.